JuliaGPU/buildkite/README.md

 system memory).

-On the agent host, clone this repository and add an appropriate `token.env` and `secrets.private.key`(these files are private and not part of the repository for obvious reasons):
+On the agent host, clone this repository and add an appropriate `token.env` and `secrets.private.key`(these files are not part of the repository for obvious reasons):

 ```
 # git clone https://github.com/maleadt/buildkite-agents /etc/buildkite